 We kept him cozy warm after his bath

-A check of the wings after the bath showed most of the glue gone and some minor irritation under the wing
+A check of the wings after the bath showed most of the glue gone, with some minor irritation under the wing

 Enough for one day, we will wash him again soon after he rests

-Another day with us to preen his feathers and return their water repellency and he should be good to go.
+Another day with us to preen his feathers to return their water repellency, and he should be good to go.
 He gave us a big thanks, and said he would bring donuts next week next time he flies by.